midhunkalarikkal/FullDomain/Notes/Nodejs.md

 ## `HTTP Response` ##
 ======================
-Status line - http verion , status code , status message Header - Additional information send by the server to client Response body - Actual data send by the server to client
+Status line - http verion, status code, status message Header - Additional information send by the server to client Response body - Actual data send by the server to client